Weather of 2009: December 14–21

 In the United Kingdom, many major motorways, including the M25, M4, M40 and M1, were brought to a standstill due to snow drifts, cold, and ice, leaving many towns gridlocked.
 The UK's Highways Agency tried to grit the M11 and M1, only to have a gritter van skid off the M11 and into a deep snow drift.
 Some people were able to travel from London Victoria Station to Ashford International railway station courtesy of a steam train hauled by Tornado.
 Widespread transport disruption to roads, railways, buses, and airports affected much of England, Wales, Scotland and Northern Ireland.

 In Zagreb, Croatia, around 50 passengers were injured when a train travelling from Sisak to Zagreb failed to stop due to black ice on the rails and hit a buffer at the city's main railway station.
 One person suffered life-threatening injuries, while some 40 others required medical attention.
 A homeless man froze to death in southern Kosovo during a localized snowstorm.
 In Bosnia and Herzegovina, 3 people were found dead from hypothermia in Sarajevo and Teslić.

 December 16–19

-A powerful nor'easter brought blizzard conditions to the northeastern and mid-atlantic United States, as well as Nova Scotia in Canada on the 16th of December.
-Washington, D.C. received nearly two feet (over 60 cm) of snow, setting a city record for December snowfall.
+A powerful nor'easter brought blizzard conditions to the northeastern and mid-atlantic United States, as well as Nova Scotia in Canada on 16 December.
+Washington, D.C., received nearly two feet (over 60 cm) of snow, setting a city record for December snowfall.
 New York City and southern New England were forecast to receive over a foot of snow.
 The snow covered most of New England, disrupting travel in New York and Pennsylvania as local record low temperatures are recorded as snow falls in Florida on the 17th.
 Seven people were killed as a result of the storm.